 junction(s)".
 If there is a short circuit within

-your component then the DCA will display "Short
+your component then the DCA55 will display "Short

 circuit on RED GREEN" for example.